HysterSisters Articles for Hysterectomy

 - Pelvic Injury: Any injury or damage to the pelvic floor can cause a loss of support and weaken the pelvic floor.

-- Constipation: Straining to try to pass stool can cause injury to your pelvic floor from the extra pressure.
+- Constipation: Straining to try to pass stool with constipation can cause injury to your pelvic floor from the extra pressure.

-- Menopause: Decreased estrogen weakens and thins the support structures of the pelvic floor.
+- Menopause: Decreased estrogen during menopause weakens and thins the support structures of the pelvic floor.

 - Health Issues: Multiple sclerosis, muscular dystrophy, spinal cord injury, diabetes, and other health conditions may contribute to a weaker pelvic floor.